chwbcc/drivetag-license-plate-tagging-game/README.md

 # rork-drivetag--license-plate-tagging-game
-Created by Jerry Witman with the help or Rork.
+Created by Jerry Witman with the help of Rork.